Serden-YilmazKose/website/content/pgp/first_post.md

 It's much harder to make any sense out of the encrypted text, right?
 Well, that's the point!

 ### But GMail and WhatsApp tell me their website and my messages are encrypted!
 Sure, the website is encrypted, and so are your message (to some extent).
-But the idea behind using PGP, or some equivalent, isn't to complicated matters by adding more layers of encryption; PGP is a great tool to mask your messages in the case of a leak.
+But the idea behind using PGP, or some equivalent, isn't to complicate matters by adding more layers of encryption; PGP is a great tool to mask your messages in the case of a leak.
 Websites are hacked into, and their data is dumped online, all the time.
 What good would a chatlog be if it was filled with encrypted text?
 Very little.
 If the messages were in plain text, then it would be worth a lot (at the cost of your privacy).
 Moreover, PGP offers a lot more than mere message encryption, but we'll get into that later.

 ### Where/how do I start?
 #### How does it work?
 In order to use PGP, you need to know a little bit about how it actually works.
 Here is the run-down:
 * Everyone has a **public** and **private** key.
 These are essentially how you are identified as the person you claim to be.
 This prevents me from imitating you, and sending messages on your behalf.
 The **public** key is to be shared with everyone, but the **private** key should never leave your computer (hence the name).
+Here is [my public key](/0001syk.asc), download it.
 * To send me an encrypted message, you must write the message (in clear text), then encrypt it using my **public** key.
 That message can only be decrypted using my private key.
 The technology behind this is mind-boggling and fascinating, but you don't need to understand it.

 #### Is there an app I can use?